Catherine22/Frontend-Development/JavaScript/README.md

 -   [AST explorer](https://astexplorer.net/)

 > So, is Javascript an interpreted language?
 > Ans: Not technically.
-Because it depends on how JS engine deals with it.
+Because it depends on how the JS engine deals with it.

 ### Problematic keywords

-JS engine cannot optimise code snippet properly with these keywords.
-I.e. These keywords is absolutely functional, but it would slower the execution a little bit.
+JS engine cannot optimise code snippets properly with these keywords.
+I.e. These keywords are functional, but it would slow the execution a little bit.

 -   eval()
 -   arguments